-This will ensure that the new Cressy Road/Industrial Court intersection will operate safely without the need for separate channelised turning lanes.
+This will ensure that the new Cressy Road/Industrial Road intersection and the new Cressy Road/Government Road intersection will operate safely without the need for separate channelised turning lanes.
 Notably, in an 80km/h rural speed zone, channelised turning lanes are typically required to ensure that high speed through traffic can overtake vehicles propped to turn at intersections.
-Cressy Road is a local street (not in a Road Zone) and in a built-up urban environment with a 50km/h speed limit, separate turning lanes are not required from either a safety or road network capacity perspective.
+Cressy Road is a local street (not in a Transport Zone) and in a built-up urban environment with a 50km/h speed limit, separate turning lanes are not required from either a safety or road network capacity perspective.